VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter2.md

 must be tailorable.

-For easy tailoring MiniGUI, MiniGUI provides a lot of compile-time configuration options to specify the features of MiniGUI core.
+For easy tailoring MiniGUI, MiniGUI provides a lot of compile-time macros to control the features of MiniGUI core.

 Generally, we can configure MiniGUI core in the following aspects: